Percona-Lab/minimum_permissions/README.md

 instance for security reasons.
 Because of that, the program needs to know the location of the MySQL binaries and it will start its own MySQL sandbox instance in a temporary directory.
 #### Example
-I have this directories having different MySQL flavors, at `~/mysql`:
+I have these directories having different MySQL flavors, at `~/mysql`:
 ```
 ├── mdb-10.1
 ├── mdb-10.2